Video courtesy India Art Fair

 Born into a family with the traumatic memory of displacement and forced migration during the Partition of 1947, my work deals with the relationship between our present and past trauma through exploring inter-generational memories/knowledge systems, inherited family archives, and search for a home.
 Calling my body a "memory collector" or post-memorial site of the past is mediated not by recall but by recreation, imaginative investment, and projection.
 I am interested to understand how body preserves and transmits colonial and postcolonial recollections over generations.

 Performative photography forms the core of my artistic practice.
 I employ mise-en-scène as a tool, embodying various characters, both known and unknown, friends and relatives that inhabit my paternal grandfather's photo album dating back to the partition of India.
-A freedom fighter, an artist, and an avid photographer, my grandfather’s photographs and camera were one of the few things he escaped with more than seventy-five years ago from East Pakistan (Bangladesh) into India.
+A freedom fighter, an artist, and an avid photographer, my grandfather’s photographs and camera were one of the few things he came to Kolkata more than seventy-five years ago from East Pakistan (Bangladesh) into India.
 This precious memory capsule forms the core of my family archives, inspiring my examination of the meaning of ‘home-land’.

 Through my work, which uses photo performance/performance, archival photographs and maps, and borrowed/shared memories, I construct the relationship between time and place, movement and settlement, and self and the geo-body.